Mountain Biking Mt. Rainier

 closed to motor vehicle traffic but open to cyclists and hikers.

-The Mowich Lake Road is also in the northwest corner of the park at the end of Highway
+Mowich Lake Road is also in the northwest corner of the park at the end of Highway

 165. This 5-mile dirt road leads to a scenic alpine lake.

-The Westside Road just beyond the Ashford - Nisqually Entrance is closed to motor vehicles
+Westside Road just beyond the Ashford - Nisqually Entrance is closed to motor vehicles

 after the first three miles.
 Mountain bikers can leave their cars at the 3 mile parking lot and